 This assignment relates to student learning outcomes 1 and 2.

-Assignment 3: Reading Summaries
+Assignment 3: Reading Summaries (10% of course grade)

-Summary of key ideas (1 point) & reaction (1 point) for a total of 2 points per summary/card.
+Summary of key ideas and your reaction to the reading.
+Please note any points you may agree or disagree with the author.
+You may also want to include relevant case material from your internship as it relates to the reading.
 One page is due every unit on required reading.
+Please upload your reading summary prior to class for which it is due.

 Due: Weekly